Last updated: June 6, 2022

 You must apply in person.

 And the really good news?
-It all costs just over $100 to apply and get your Hungarian citizenship.
+It all costs just around $110 consular fee to apply and get your Hungarian citizenship.

 Should You Get Hungarian Citizenship by Descent?